 If you want a great deal on this hotel, click here.

 And if you’d rather explore deals on many other hotels in Auckland, click here.

 This search engine will help you find the perfect place to stay during your 24 hours in Auckland.
 With plenty of options to choose from, I’m sure you’ll find something for your schedule and budget.

 Morning: Auckland Art Gallery

 Sometimes people ask me why I love museums so much.
 In my opinion, museums are the best place to get a chance to reflect on the nature of existence and man’s inhumanity to man in this crazy, fast-paced modern world.
 Also there are lots of pretty things in museums, and I like looking at pretty things.

 Then people ask me why I go to museums when I travel when I live in New York City, home to the Metropolitan Museum of Art, aka the greatest museum in the world.
-The Met is amazing, but it is not the Everything in the Whole Wide World Museum.
 If I want to learn about New Zealand art, it’s best to head to the Auckland Art Gallery.

 three fun facts: auckland art gallery